nextgis/docs_ngmobile/source/load_geodata.rst

    :align: center
    :height: 10cm

-   Data processing for creation of a new layer from tiles.
+   Data processing for creation of a new layer from tiles

 You can check if the new raster layer was created successfully in the Layers tree panel.
 The newly created raster layer will be shown up in the layers tree first in the Layers tree (see :numref:`ngmobile_tree_layers_tms_pic`).